 After removing the water and damaged materials from your basement, you need to properly dry materials that can be salvaged.
-Commercial air movers and dehumidifiers are used to quickly and efficiently dry out affected areas.
-Depending on the extent of the water damage, the process may take 1 to 3 days or more.
+When possible, use commercial air movers and dehumidifiers to quickly and efficiently dry out affected areas.
+Depending on the extent of your basement water damage, the process may take 1 to 3 days or more.
 You can use consumer fans and dehumidifiers but they will take 2 to 3 times longer, which increases the potential for mold.

 Disinfect and Deodorize

-How Much Does Basement Water Damage Restoration Cost?
+How Much Does Basement Water Removal and Restoration Cost?

 Unfortunately, there is no easy answer to how much basement water damage restoration will cost.
 The key factors to consider are: